-Notes: All timings are represented in 24+ hour notation in local time of Fairfield, United States with DST adjustment (if applicable).
+Notes: All timings are represented in 24+ hour notation in local time of Stafford, United States with DST adjustment (if applicable).

 Hours past midnight are higher than 24:00 and fall on next day.
 In Panchang day starts and ends with sunrise.

 Ratha Yatra is a huge Hindu festival and it is organized each year at famous Jagannatha temple in Puri, Odisha, India.
 Ratha Yatra day is decided based on Hindu Lunar calendar and it is fixed on Dwitiya Tithi during Shukla Paksha of Ashada month.
 Currently it falls in month of June or July in Gregorian calendar.

 Lord Jagannatha is worshipped primarily in city of Puri at famous Jagannatha temple.
 Lord Jagannatha is considered a form of Lord Vishnu and also revered by the followers of Vaishnavism.
 Jagannatha literally means Lord of the Universe.
 Jagannatha temple is one of the four Hindu pilgrimage centers known as Char Dham pilgrimages that a Hindu is expected to make in one's lifetime.
 Lord Jagannatha is worshipped along with his brother Balabhadra and his sister Devi Subhadra.

 Ratha Yatra commemorates Lord Jagannatha's annual visit to Gundicha (गुंडीचा) Mata temple.
 It is said that to honor the devotion of Queen Gundicha, wife of the legendary King Indradyumna (इन्द्रद्युमना) who built the Puri Jagannatha temple, the Lord Jagannatha, Balabhadra and Subhadra leave their regular abode in the main temple and spend a few days in this temple built by Gundicha in their honor.